rybakit/msgpack.php/README.md

 #### Type detection mode

-Automatically detecting a MP type of PHP arrays/strings adds some overhead which can be noticed when you pack large (16- and 32-bit) arrays or strings.
-However, if you know the variable type in advance (for example, you only work with utf-8 strings or/and associative arrays), you can eliminate this overhead by forcing the packer to use the appropriate type, which will save it from running the auto detection routine:
+Automatically detecting an MP type of PHP arrays/strings adds some overhead which can be noticed when you pack large (16- and 32-bit) arrays or strings.
+However, if you know the variable type in advance (for example, you only work with UTF-8 strings or/and associative arrays), you can eliminate this overhead by forcing the packer to use the appropriate type, which will save it from running the auto detection routine: